 Placenta Abruption is a premature separation of a normally implanted placenta from the uterine wall before delivery.
 This can decrease or completely block your baby’s supply of oxygen and nutrients.
 Only about 1% of women suffer from this [source].

-Vasa Previa, which is a condition in which fetal blood vessels cross or run near the internal opening of the uterus, which increases the risk of rupture of these blood vessels.
+Vasa Previa is a condition in which fetal blood vessels cross or run near the internal opening of the uterus, which increases the risk of rupture of these blood vessels.

 Because of the small fetal blood volume, a small amount of blood loss could potentially mean fetal death.
 This only happens in about 1 of 2500 births [source].

-Placenta Praevia which means ‘low-lying placenta’ is just that.
+Placenta Praevia means ‘low-lying placenta’.
 Your placenta is sitting at the bottom of the womb near your cervix.
-Sometimes it CAN block the cervix (your baby’s way out) which is where it can turn into a problem.
+Sometimes it can block the cervix (your baby’s way out) which is where it can turn into a problem.
 This is only seen in 1 out of 200 pregnant women [source].

-Side note–Notice how UNCOMMON all of the following conditions above are.
-Definitely try not to psyche yourself out because chances are, your littles will probably be fine.
+Side note–Notice how uncommon all of the following conditions above are.
+Definitely try not to psyche yourself out because chances are, your progression throughout pregnancy and childbirth will likely be normal.

 Related: Strange But Normal Newborn Habits